 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Mid Career (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in an English Program
+Skills Gained With an English Degree

 Students majoring in English focus on improving their reading, writing, and speaking skills.
 With excellent communication skills, graduates can successfully market themselves to potential employers who may not have initially considered hiring them.

 Employers value applicants with highly developed critical thinking skills.
 By analyzing literature, English majors hone these capabilities.
 These applicants can view an issue from multiple angles and suggest appropriate solutions.

 Employers in many industries value organized employees who stay on task, meet deadlines, and successfully manage projects.
 English majors can improve their organizational skills by maintaining a professional calendar, investing in organizational materials or applications, and volunteering to lead groups of peers when taking part in class projects.